b4lence/estufa/README.md

 ## Design:

 **Atribuído a: Todos**
-* Aparência da Estufa
+* Design da Estufa
 	* Formato do vaso
 	* Posicionamento do domo da estufa
-	* Modelagem em 3D da estufa usando AutoCAD
+	* Modelagem em 3D da estufa usando FreeCAD
-* Aparência do Site
+* Design do Site
 	* Cores principais do site
 	* Wireframe do site usando Figma